ovis-hpc/ldms/ldms/src/ldmsd/test/ldms_msg_publish.rst

    **-i|--interval** <M>
       |
-      | When -i is specified, use an interval of M microseconds between
+      | When -i is specified, sleep an interval of M microseconds between
-        publication iterations.
-The default is 10000000 (10 seconds)
+        file publication iterations.
+The default is 10000000 (10 seconds).

-   **-z|--line_size** <LINE_MAX>
+        Use -D to delay between lines within a file.

+   **-D|--delay** <nanoseconds>
       |
-      | The largest line to send when processing an input file in line mode.
+      | The amount of time to sleep between ldms_msg_publish calls when
-        Any line longer than this will not be sent.
-The default is 4096.
+        in line mode (-l).
+Must be in range [0, 999999999].
+Default 0.

    **-R|--reconnect**
       |